UBC-CIC/commit2act/docs/UserGuide.md

 ### 3. Group Profile Tabs

-The group profile tabs display relevant group and group member information.
-Group owners and admin can also promote/demote/remove group members and edit group information (description, password, privacy, profile photo) here.
+The Group Profile tabs display relevant group and group member information.
+Group owners and admin users can also manage group members and edit group information (description, password, privacy, profile photo) here.
 <br>
 The 5 tabs are: